 Choosing Materials for Your Kitchen Remodel

-In any kitchen remodel, choosing materials is one of the most difficult decisions for your kitchen design.
-What is the difference between granite and marble for a countertop?
+In any kitchen remodel, choosing materials is one of the most difficult decisions.
+What are the functional differences between granite and marble?
 Is wood an expensive option for kitchen countertop material?
-Kitchen remodeling is full of challenging questions that domino into further questions.
+The questions are never ending.

-Use, cost and color are three of the most important topics to consider when choosing materials for your kitchen remodel.
+Here’s a tip: use, cost and color are three of the most important considerations when choosing materials for your kitchen remodel.

 What to Consider When Selecting Materials for Your Kitchen Remodel

-Before cost and color, consider how you use the kitchen.
-For some, the kitchen takes on its traditional role for preparing and eating meals.
+Before cost and color, consider how you use your kitchen.
+For some, the kitchen serves a traditional role – it’s all about preparing and eating meals.
 Perhaps you love to cook.
-Maybe you use it as a space for school or for working from home during the day.
+Or maybe your family uses it as a space for school assignments or for working from home during the day.
 Maybe you host party guests for drinks and hors d’oeuvres at night.

 Like the Triangle, kitchen renovations consider kitchen zones: food prepping, cooking, cleaning, snacking, seating, and more.
 Depending on the zone, food, heat, and condensation can cause damage if the zone’s materials are not ideal.
 Natural stone, wood, ceramic, stainless steel, and glass are not only fashionable but also functional for flooring, countertops, backsplashes, and cabinet choices.
-Plus, these materials fit the criteria for green countertops because they use recycled materials and reduce carbon footprints.
+Plus, these materials fit the criteria for green countertops because they use recycled materials.

 Not all of these materials, however, are best for all situations.
-When choosing materials for your kitchen remodel, be aware of the durability, capabilities, and care that will fit your lifestyle.
+When choosing materials for your kitchen remodel, be aware of the durability, capabilities, and upkeep involved.

 For example, copper is a gorgeous kitchen backsplash option for traditional and modern kitchens.
-Unfortunately for active cooks and young families, watch out for how easily copper dings on impact.
-Imperviousness to water, variety of styles, and durability may make glass tile a better option to avoid dents in the new backsplash.
+Unfortunately for active cooks and young families, copper dings easily on impact.
+Glass is a formidable option in terms of versatility – it is impervious to water, comes in a variety of styles and colors, and is very durable.

-Similarly, National Kitchen and Bath Association’s Design Trends 2021 study revealed that work-from-home and schoolwork areas increased drastically.
+The National Kitchen and Bath Association’s Design Trends 2021 study revealed a rise in work and school usage in family kitchens.
 A total of 63% percent of respondents dedicated kitchen space to a desk or computer.
-Unlike food preparation areas, a desk in this kitchen space might incorporate a traditional wooden surface.

-Another consideration is cost when selecting materials for your kitchen remodel.
-Stainless steel is one of the least expensive options, while copper and natural stone fall into the midrange.
-Although in the highest price bracket, zinc, wood, and pewter offer an uncommonly luxurious look.
+Cost is another key consideration when selecting materials for your kitchen remodel.
+Stainless steel is one of the least expensive options, while copper and natural stone fall into the midrange of pricing.
+Zinc, wood and pewter are more expensive but offer an uncommonly luxurious look.
 Some materials, like glass, spread across all price ranges depending on the type and quality.

 With all materials, these price categorizations vary due to quality, supply, and demand.
-Our experienced designers will help you with a personal and honest look at material costs.
+Overwhelmed yet?
+Don’t worry – our experienced designers are ready to help.

 How to Decide Whether to Replace or Reface Your Kitchen Cabinets

-Like other surfaces, kitchen cabinets show signs of frequent opening and closing.
-Drawer fronts scratch and ding from putting utensils away.
-Do you need to replace your kitchen cabinets altogether, or could you reface what you already have?
+Like other surfaces, kitchen cabinets will show the signs of frequent door opening and closing.
+Drawer fronts get scratched and dinged when you put utensils away.
+Do you need to un-ding and un-scratch those fronts or replace your kitchen cabinets altogether?

 What Refacing Kitchen Cabinets Means

-Cabinet refacing means replacing cabinet doors, cabinet drawer fronts, and cabinet hardware and resurfacing the cabinet trim.
+Cabinet refacing means replacing cabinet doors, cabinet drawer fronts, and cabinet hardware.
+It can also involve resurfacing the cabinet trim.
 The cabinet framework remains the same, but refacing the kitchen cabinetry gives your kitchen a different look.